 Phalaris canariensis (Common Canary Grass)

-Originally from the Mediterranean region, Phalaris canariensis is now grown commercially in several parts of the world as a source of bird food (seeds), hence the name canary grass.
+Originally from the Mediterranean, Phalaris canariensis is now grown commercially in several parts of the world as a source of bird food (seeds), hence the canary grass.

 - Stems are hairless and are up to 1.8 m tall.